embEDUx/documentation/src/setup/adminstation.md

 ## Suggestions
 * Authentication as root via SSH-key - this is a comfort suggestion!

-## Clone the buildserver-setuproutine repository
+## Clone The Buildserver-Setuproutine Repository
 The setuproutine for the buildserver is currently stored in a Git repository on GitHub.
 It is suggested to use the latest version of the default (currently named *ansible*) branch, which can be retrieved as follows.